Astros vs. Blue Jays Player Props Betting Odds

-Bookmakers have listed player props for Bo Bichette, Yordan Alvarez and others when the Toronto Blue Jays host the Houston Astros at Rogers Centre on Wednesday at 7:07 PM ET.
+Player prop bet odds for Yordan Alvarez, Bo Bichette and others are listed when the Houston Astros visit the Toronto Blue Jays at Rogers Centre on Thursday at 7:07 PM ET.

 Bet on this matchup or its props with DraftKings!